kuckmc01/coral-fun/README.md

 # coral-fun
-playing around with the coral ui in aem
+playing around with the coral2 ui in aem

 ## Objective
 Coral UI